dhe1raj/TradePredictionModel/README.md

 This repository contains a stock price prediction model built using LSTM (Long Short-Term Memory) and the Alpha Vantage API for fetching historical stock data.
 The model predicts the future stock prices based on the past data.

+##MSFT Achievement
+Our cutting-edge LSTM model has achieved outstanding results in forecasting Microsoft (MSFT) stock prices, setting a new standard for accuracy in financial prediction.
+When we tested the model on Microsoft’s historical data, the performance was nothing short of remarkable:

+R² Score: 0.9984 – This near-perfect score reflects an exceptional fit between the predicted and actual stock prices, showing that our model can predict Microsoft’s price movements with unprecedented precision.

+MAE: 3.5777, MSE: 18.7211, and RMSE: 4.3268 – These metrics showcase the model’s exceptionally high accuracy, with a negligible margin of error when forecasting stock prices.
+The model is capable of predicting price movements with impressive reliability, providing valuable insights for both traders and investors.

+These results demonstrate the power and accuracy of our LSTM-based approach in predicting the price dynamics of one of the world’s most liquid and volatile stocks—Microsoft.
+With this model, you can confidently rely on cutting-edge technology to forecast market movements and make data-driven investment decisions with a high degree of certainty.
+This achievement marks a major milestone in stock price prediction and solidifies our model as a go-to tool for anyone in the financial world.

 ## Features

 - Predicts the stock prices for the next hour based on historical data.